 Give Us an "A":

 Through the Give Us An “A” Program Central Electric encourages student excellence in the classroom.
 Four times a year one student will receive $50 for a report card with all 'A's whereas four students will get a $25 gift card for a single 'A' each quarter.
-Students in area schools are invited to send copies of their report cards with a grade of at least one “A” during the grading period, along with a parent's name, address, phone number, and a picture of the student.
-Four times each school year, Central Electric conducts a drawing from these “A’s”, and awards a $25 Visa Gift Card to five winners.
+Students in area schools are invited to send copies of their report cards, along with a parent's name, address, phone number, and a picture of the student to Program Coordinator- Janet Jackson at JacksonJ@cemcpower.com.
 Students may be in any grade from kindergarten to college or technical school.

 Central Electric is continually seeking ways to improve the quality of life in the communities we serve.
 That's why each year through the Bright Ideas Program, the Co-op awards approximately $10,000 to teachers to help bring creative and innovative projects into their classroom.
 Co-sponsored by the N.C.
 Association of Electric Cooperatives, the grants are available to teachers in area schools for projects that traditional school money does not cover.
 All of North Carolina's 26 electric Cooperatives participate in the program.